Google Local Search uses address information that it buys from data suppliers like telephone companies.

-A newly published patent application from Google explores how it might perform web searches with the incomplete location information that it does have for businesses, and look at the snippets returned for more address information about those businesses.
+A newly published patent application from Google explores how it might perform web searches with the incomplete location information that it does have for businesses, and look at the snippets returned to perform ad0dress completion for those businesses.

 What if any of that information is wrong?

 Mike Blumenthal recently discussed an interesting question related to local search in Google Plus Box – Where does the (wrong) data come from?
 It’s a very good question, and he has some interesting examples.

 For some types of businesses (and non-commercial organizations) and businesses in some geographic areas such as China, address information can be difficult to obtain.

 While Google can buy business listing data from commercial data vendors such as telecoms, that information may often lack street numbers or other important information, making it difficult for local search to display complete addresses and maps to searchers.

 The Google patent filing describes how the search engine might try to get complete information for businesses.